Mediation is a coordinated program involving the Douglas County Sheriff’s Office and Community Mediation Concepts.

 Douglas County Sheriff’s Officer—303.660.7500

-Explain that you’d like more information on mediation and a Sheriff Office representative will listen to you explain the situation and determine if the conflict can be referred to mediation.
+- Explain that you would like more information on mediation and a Sheriff Office representative will listen to you explain the situation and determine if the conflict can be referred to mediation.

 Community Mediation Concepts will:

-- You’ll be scheduled to mediate with one of CMC’s professional mediators who will;
+- You will be scheduled to mediate with one of CMC’s professional mediators who will;

 - Set ground rules that ensure a respectful and safe environment.